Chet1317/Node.js-Good-README-Generator/README.md

 # Title
-good Readme generator
+Readme Generator
 # Description
-to produce a readme through prompts
+To produce a Readme file for a project
 # Table of Contents
 [Installation](#installation)
 [Usage](#usage)